newjersey/innovation.nj.gov/content/_impactreport2024/2024/06-business_experience.md

 ---
 title: Helped over 45,000 entrepreneurs start and grow their new business in New Jersey
-menu-title: "Project Highlight: The Business Experience Initiative"
+menu-title: "The Business Experience Initiative"
 title-image:
   image: /assets/images/impact-report/2024/header/business.png
 previous-page: